ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/contact-searching.md

 Please note that the provided source code does not contain all of the functionality to produce this output.
-As explained in the next section, you are invited to add all of the missing features to ensure that `converter` produces the expected output.
+As explained in the next section, you are invited to add all of the missing features to ensure that `contactsearcher` produces the expected output.
 Once you finish the program, it should produce all of the expected output described in this section.

 ???+ note

-    Recall that if you want to run the `converter` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `converter` directory that contains the project's source code.
+    Recall that if you want to run the `contactsearcher` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `contactsearcher` directory that contains the project's source code.
 Remember that before running the program you must run `poetry install` to add the dependencies!

 ## Adding Functionality

-If you study the file called `converter/converter/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `converter` will produce correct output.
+If you study the file called `contactsearcher/contactsearcher/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `contactsearcher` will produce correct output.
 Along with adding requested source code to the `main` module, you should implement the following functions in the `convert` module: